-- 3. Administer SP via directly observed therapy by the health provider - 4.
-Counsel the woman on how to prevent malaria (use of ITN) and when to return for her ANC visit.
+- 3. Administer SP via directly observed therapy by the health provider. - 4.
+Counsel the woman on how to prevent malaria (use of insecticide-treated mosquito nets [ITN] and when to return for her ANC visit.
 Give the client an opportunity to ask questions.
-Discuss potential barriers that the client may face and work with the client to brainstorm solutions. - Completely and accurately fill out each step of service provision in register(s)/patient cards. - Correctly tally data for reports. - 7.
+Discuss potential barriers that the client may face and work with the client to brainstorm solutions. - Completely and accurately fill out each step of service provision in register(s)/patient cards. - 6.
+Correctly tally data for reports. - 7.
 Submit reports on time.